flutter/website/src/docs/release/breaking-changes/use-maxLengthEnforcement-instead-of-maxLengthEnforced.md

 (For more information, see the docs for [`maxLength`][] and [`MaxLengthEnforcement`][].)

-The default max length truncation behavior is based on the `TargetPlatform` that you're using or running on.
+The default value of the `maxLengthEnforcement` parameter is inferred from the `TargetPlatform` of the application, to confirm to the platform's conventions.

 ## Description of change

-* Added a `MaxLengthEnforcement` enum as a replacement for the now-deprecated boolean `maxLengthEnforced` parameter on `TextField`, `TextFormField`, and `CupertinoTextField`.
+* Added a `MaxLengthEnforcement` enum as a replacement for the now-deprecated boolean `maxLengthEnforced` parameter on `TextField`, `TextFormField`, `CupertinoTextField`, and `LengthLimitingTextInputFormatter` classes.
-* The `maxLengthEnforced` property in editable text field classes is deprecated.
-* A named optional parameter, `maxLengthEnforcement` is added to the `TextField`, `TextFormField`, `CupertinoTextField`, and `LengthLimitingTextInputFormatter` classes.
 * The default value of the maxLengthEnforced property is inferred based on the target platform, to improve the input experience:
   * Android, Windows: defaults to `MaxLengthEnforcement.enforced`.